 As the infographic at the end of this post shows, the grand total was $152,715.

 Here’s the brutal irony.
 While all this money was spent, Mike’s disorder kept getting worse.
 And these are just what he cost the health care system, never mind social services, court and prison costs.
-During the 3 weeks Mike served for drunk-driving-related offences, he estimated 75% of his fellow inmates had a substance use disorder.
+During the 3 weeks Mike served for drunk-driving-related offences while fighting an OUI charge in Boston, he estimated 75% of his fellow inmates had a substance use disorder.

 Mike’s substance use disorder was extreme.
 But with an estimated 18 million North Americans suffering from some kind of alcohol dependence, if even a fraction of those get the same lack of effective treatment as Mike, what an enormous waste of tax dollars.